Pro Football Reference Blog

 165

 A player that many remember fondly holding his own on the left side was Orlando Pace.
 This Pro Football Hall of Famer secured the blindside of the Rams for a dozen seasons and capped it off with a final curtain call in Chicago.
-Seven Pro Bowls, three All-Pro seasons, and a Super Bowl Championship cement this athlete as one of the best left tackles in NFL history.
+Seven Pro Bowls, three All-Pro seasons, and a Super Bowl championship cement this athlete as one of the best left tackles in NFL history.

 Photo of Jason Peters